ktaylor63/southeast/site/content/news/fish-and-wildlife-service-proposes-critical-habitat-for-two-south-florida-cacti.md

 tags:
     - 'Critical Habitat'
     - Florida
-updated: 'October 20th, 2016'
+updated: 'January 3rd, 2018'
 ---

-**VERO BEACH, FL** – The U.S. Fish and Wildlife Service is seeking public comment on its proposal to designate critical habitat for the Florida semaphore cactus and the aboriginal prickly-apple under the Endangered Species Act (ESA).
+**Vero Beach, Florida** – The U.S. Fish and Wildlife Service is seeking public comment on its proposal to designate critical habitat for the Florida semaphore cactus and the aboriginal prickly-apple under the Endangered Species Act (ESA).
 Both plants were listed as endangered on November 25, 2013.

 At the same time, the Service has prepared a draft economic analysis for the proposed critical habitat designations.
 The public is invited to submit comments on the proposed critical habitat designations and/or the draft economic analysis through a 60-day comment period ending March 23, 2015.